RTFC Homepage

 Improvement:

-within frames created using Braille tags or e-book tags, paragraph formatting can now also be used for text alignment.
-This makes it possible to center texts in such frames or to display them right-aligned (only for the Professional Edition).
+Within frames created using Braille tags or e-book tags, paragraph formatting for text alignment can now also be used.
+This makes it possible to center text within such frames, or align it right (Professional Edition only).

 Improvement:

-the accessibility checker now also takes into account page numbers that have been defined either in double round brackets or by Braille tags.
-This checks whether the page numbers are continuously ascending.
-Page numbers that have already been defined, that are smaller than the current page or that skip a page are reported.
-The definition of page numbers in documents is important in order to be able to publish citable publications in digital form.
+The accessibility check now also takes page numbers into account that were defined either in double parentheses or via Braille tags.
+It checks whether the page numbers increase continuously.
+Page numbers that have already been defined, that are lower than the current page, or that skip a page, are reported.

 Improvement:

-in audio books, Roman numerals are now recognized and pronounced correctly based on certain keywords before or after the numbers.
-Terms such as "chapter", "section", "paragraph", "blackboard", "table" or "main piece" are used as keywords.
+In audiobooks, Roman numerals are now recognized and pronounced correctly based on certain keywords before or after the numeral.
+Keywords include terms such as "Chapter", "Section", "Paragraph", "Plate", "Table", or "Part" (and their German equivalents).

 Improvement:

-in the info dialog it is now possible to reset The RTFC Word Integration so that it is reinitialized the next time the program is started.
-This is necessary if the user template directory or the startup directory has been reconfigured in Word, or if a repair or reinstallation of Word has been performed.
-The Word integration is thus set up again for the current user.
+In the Info dialog, it is now possible to reset the RTFC Word integration so that it is reinitialized the next time the program starts.
+This is necessary if the user templates directory or the Word autostart directory has been reconfigured, or if a repair or reinstallation of Word has been carried out.
+This reinitializes the Word integration for the current user.

 Bug fix: